sjg10/aoc2023/README.md

     ./aoc2023

+To optionally run the most recent day only, run

+    ./aoc2023 --last

 ## Tools

 Inside `tools/createday` run `createday.sh daynumber` e.g. `createday.sh 02` .
 This will create a folder day02 with all example files, and update the build chain for the new day.